FDA approved for more than 25 years

 The good news is that many forms of hair loss can be stopped.
 And often, hair loss as a side effect of medication can be reversed by stopping the medication.

-With male pattern baldness, for instance, there comes a point when the damage is irreversible.
+With male pattern baldness, for instance, there comes a point when damage to the hairline is irreversible.
 Likewise, certain forms of alopecia can cause scarring that permanently kills hair follicles.

 But if you act fast enough, there might be hope.

-Seek medical advice from a dermatologist, trichologist (scalp and hair specialist) or another healthcare provider to figure out what type of hair loss you’re dealing with — whether it’s drug-induced alopecia from gabapentin use or something else.
+Seek medical advice from a dermatologist, a trichologist (scalp and hair specialist), or another healthcare provider to figure out what type of hair loss you’re dealing with — whether it’s drug-induced alopecia from gabapentin use or something else.

 If your hair loss can be reversed, it might speed up the process to use hair loss medication or supplements (like our biotin gummies) to encourage healthy hair growth.